-Scott Mulhauser is the founding partner of Aperture Strategies, a strategic advisory firm working with corporations, coalitions, non-profits and trade associations to navigate public affairs, communications and management challenges and advise them on developments domestically and across the globe.
+Scott Mulhauser is now a partner at Bully Pulpit Interactive, after BPI acquired Aperture in 2019.
+Scott was the founding partner of Aperture Strategies, a strategic advisory firm working with corporations, coalitions, non-profits and trade associations to navigate public affairs, communications and management challenges and advise them on developments domestically and across the globe.

 Scott has served in senior positions across the globe, most recently as chief of staff at the U.S. Embassy in Beijing where he helped run one of the largest and busiest posts in the world with five consulates, 49 federal agencies and more than 2,000 employees and their families.
 He represented the U.S. across China, traveling to more than half of China’s provinces to lead trade missions and speak on behalf of the U.S. government as he worked with leaders in both countries to advance the U.S.-China relationship.
 In particular, he worked closely with companies, organizations, media outlets, universities and public officials to help them explore opportunities, manage relationships and respond to crises in China, Asia and across the globe.

 Prior to his time in Beijing, Scott worked in senior management and communications roles, including work as deputy chief of staff to Vice President Joe Biden, traveling across the country with the Vice President and overseeing key pieces of his campaign operation, including the communications and messaging portfolio.